-In January 2020, New Jersey Governor Phil Murphy signed into law a set of new legislation, giving businesses and independent contractors more cause for alarm in the wake of California’s Assembly Bill 5 (AB5) and other pending legislation around the nation.
+In January 2020, NJ Governor Phil Murphy signed into law a set of new legislation, giving businesses and independent contractors more cause for alarm in the wake of California’s Assembly Bill 5 (AB5) and other pending legislation around the nation.

 Legislators ostensibly designed the new legislative package to reform the “gig economy” by forcing contracting companies to classify independent contractors as employees and provide benefits for them.